 Item 8.
 Adopt the following new subrule 10.21(5):

 10.21(5) Action plan following loss.
-Within seven days following the report of theft or loss, a registrant shall develop and initiate implementation of an action plan to address the conditions which contributed to the theft or loss.
-The action plan shall include any directives, including, but not limited to, inventory counts, audits, and perpetual inventory counts provided by a board compliance officer.
+Within seven days following the report of theft or loss, a registrant shall develop and initiate implementation of an action plan to address the conditions which contributed to the theft or loss, which shall include any directives including, but not limited to, inventory counts, audits, and perpetual inventory counts provided by a board compliance officer.